Can I Donate Blood If I’m On Antibiotics? | Essential Blood Facts

 If You’re Unsure: Contact Your Local Blood Bank

-Guidelines can vary slightly depending on local regulations and individual circumstances.
+Guidelines can vary depending on local regulations and individual circumstances.
 If you’re wondering “Can I donate blood if I’m on antibiotics?” but aren’t sure about your case, call ahead.

 Blood bank professionals can provide tailored advice based on: